HTML has links - PDF has Authentication

 (ii) The determination of whether a taxpayer is taxable in a foreign country or political subdivision of a foreign country is made at the country or political subdivision level.

 Example 2.
 Assume Taxpayer A is subject to a business activity tax in State X of Mexico (e.g., Taxpayer pays tax to State X), but nowhere else in Mexico.
 Also, assume that Taxpayer A is not subject to any national business activity tax in Mexico and does not meet the substantial nexus thresholds described in WAC 458-20-19401 for Mexico as a whole.
-In this case, Taxpayer is taxable in State X, but not taxable in any other portion or any other State of Mexico.
+In this case, Taxpayer is "taxable in another state," namely the Mexican state of State X, but not taxable in any other portion or any other state of Mexico.

 Example 3.
 Assume Taxpayer B is not subject to any business activity taxes in Mexico, but satisfies the substantial nexus thresholds described in WAC 458-20-19401 for Mexico as a whole.
-Taxpayer B is taxable in all of Mexico.
+Taxpayer B is "taxable in another state," namely the foreign country of Mexico.

 PART 2.
 OVERVIEW OF SINGLE FACTOR RECEIPTS APPORTIONMENT.